About the Founders

 We began our career paths committed to becoming professional artists.
 Jeff a painter and sculptor, and Louisa a violinist and singer.
 We have multiple degrees and experience performing and making art from those early days.

-While working and studying in Europe, we met at an ancient castle in Slovenia volunteering for IDRIART (Institute for the Development of Intercultural Relations through the Arts).
+While working and studying in Europe, we worked together at Castle Borl, Slovenia, where tens of thousands of people came together between 1995 and 2006 to imagine humanity's future.
 There, we saw the power and potential of art to create platforms for healing and transformation.
 That experience changed our lives.